The sweetener that’s like ‘miracle grow’ for colon cancer tumors

 As the researchers put it, “Deleting this protein is like removing the brakes of a car.
 Without it, normal intestinal cells neither stop growing nor die, forming early-stage tumors called polyps.”

-Next, they gave the mice either regular water or water sweetened with high-fructose corn syrup (HFCS) — the same thing they use to make soda’s so tasty — in their water bottles, at an amount that is the equivalent of a person drinking one 12-ounce can of soda per day.
+Next, they gave the mice either regular water or water sweetened with high-fructose corn syrup (HFCS) — the same ingredient used to make sodas so tasty — in their water bottles, at an amount equivalent to a person drinking one 12-ounce can of soda per day.
 And, guess what…

-After just two months, the mice on the sugary drink regimen developed tumors that were both larger and more deadly than ones in mice drinking regular water.
+After just two months, the mice on the sugary drink regimen developed tumors that were both larger and more deadly than those in mice drinking regular water.

 “These results suggest that when the animals have early stage of tumors in the intestines — which can occur in many young adult humans by chance and without notice — consuming even modest amounts of high-fructose corn syrup in liquid form can boost tumor growth and progression independently of obesity,” said Dr. Jihye Yun, assistant professor of molecular and human genetics at Baylor.